 In 2016/17 the Council agreed to borrow up to £80m to finance the acquisition of commercial properties within the Borough.
-In 2017/18, the Council agreed to borrow up to a further £300m to finance property investments through Epsom & Ewell Property Investment Company Limited.
-To date, the Council has acquired four investment properties for a combined £30m in-borough and two investment properties for a combined £60m out-of-Borough, all funded from borrowing.
-As a result, the CFR has increased substantially since 2015/16, when it had been nil.
+To date, the Council has acquired four investment properties for a combined £30m in-borough, all funded from borrowing, leaving a remaining borrowing limit of up to £49.6m.
+There have been no new acquisitions since 2020.